• Skip to primary navigation

 Vegan Chickpea Salad Sandwich

 If you're never heard of chickpea salad sandwiches before, they're basically an alternative to tuna mayo sandwiches.
-I have to say I've never been a big fan of tuna, but this definitely has its own unique and authentic flavour that still works as a great replacement for the original.
+I have to say I've never been a big fan of tuna, but this definitely has its own unique and authentic flavor that still works as a great replacement for the original.

 Chickpea sandwich with carrots and avocado